fxos-components/serviceworkerware/README.md

 You need to `.clone()` the `request` before using it as some fields are one use only.

-TODO: What is the use of the `response` parameter?
+After the whole process of iterating over the different middleware you need to return a `Response` object.
+Each middleware can use the previous `response` object to perform operations over the content, headers or anything.

 The `request` object provides details that define which resource was requested.
 This callback might (or not) use those details when building the `Response` object that it must return.